governify/governify-web/content/about/use-cases/Auditing-agile-development.md

 A typical workflow is shown in the following figure where different teams contribute individually to a big repository, containing the actual product with the integrated features.
 ![Governify for Support teams Overview](../../images/about/goldenflow.png)

-In this particular set of tools.
-Pivotal Tracker allows users to manage tasks and GitHub can be used to manage the code using git control version system.
-Travis CI helps running the tests or lint tools to check that everything is correct before accepting any PR.
-Heroku can also be used to automatically deploy when pushing to certain branches.
+In this particular set of tools, Pivotal Tracker allows users to manage tasks and GitHub can be used to manage the code using git control version system; Travis CI helps running the tests or lint tools to check that everything is correct before accepting any PR; and Heroku can also be used to automatically deploy when pushing to certain branches.

 In spite there exists multiple tools to gather metrics from specific tools, it could be a challenge to analyze if a given teams is fwollowing the given process approprietly since it involve the correlation of actions in multiple tools.
 As an example, in our scenario the *Branch creation* action in Github should be correlated with the *Start story* action in pivotal.